IvoNet/k8s-vagrant/ssh/README.md

 These keys a there just for demo purposes and should not be used on any system for realz like :-)

-They are used in this docker-box by default for this docker-box, but you can overrule them before you provision it as instructed below.
+They are used in this docker-box by default for this VM, but you can overrule them before you provision it as instructed below.

 ## Create ssh public/private keys